 Children start learning language from the moment they are born.
 Babies who hear well learn a lot about their world through all of the sounds around them.
 If your child cannot hear well, they will likely have trouble learning oral language, learning to talk and learning to read.

 Hearing also plays an important role in a child’s social and emotional development.
 It is important to recognize the signs of hearing loss early so that children can receive any supports they need to be successful.

 Why does my baby need to have their hearing screened?

 Every year in B.C., about 100 babies are born with permanent hearing loss (approximately 1 out of every 400 births).
 For babies who need special care at birth, about 1 in 50 is born with permanent hearing loss.

-For most babies with hearing loss, there are no obvious signs to tell us that your baby is not hearing well.
+There are no obvious signs that indicate when a baby is not hearing well.
 It is impossible to know exactly how your baby hears by watching their responses to everyday sounds.
 This is why it is important that every baby have a newborn hearing screening.

-What will hearing screening be like for my baby?
+What will a hearing screening be like for my baby?